-The following table represents aggregate fees billed by Ernst & Young LLP for the audit of our financial statements for the year ended December 31, 2019 and 2018 and other fees billed for other services rendered by Ernst & Young LLP during those periods.
+The following table represents aggregate fees billed by Ernst & Young LLP for the audit of our financial statements for our predecessor entity, Proteon Therapeutics, Inc., for the year ended December 31, 2019 and other fees billed for other services rendered by Ernst & Young LLP during this period.
+The following table represents aggregate fees billed by Ernst & Young LLP for the audit of the financial statements for the year ended December 31, 2019 and other fees billed for other services rendered by Ernst & Young LLP during this period.

-Fiscal Year Ended nded
+Fiscal Year Ended 2019

-2019 2018

-Audit Fees \$ 461,000 \$ 445,000
+Audit Fees \$ 461,000

-Audit-related Fees (specifically describe audit-related fees incurred)
+Audit-related Fees

-Tax Fees (specifically describe tax fees incurred)
+Tax Fees

-All Other Fees (specifically describe all other fees incurred)
+All Other Fees

-Total Fees \$ 461,000 \$ 445,000
+Total Fees \$ 461,000

-All fees described above were pre-approved by our audit committee.
+All fees described above were pre-approved by the audit committee of our Board.